Flight Attendant Tips: Boarding & Getting Bin Space

 New to this game?
 Read-up on first-time flyer tips

 Now, you have two options…you can first try to find a space for your suitcase, or step into your row.
 Let’s say you decide to step into your row.
 Of course, this has some obvious negatives.
-As you follow the rules, the other passengers put their bags in the overhead above your seat, thereby taking the overhead bin space and subjecting you to the dreaded and despised realm of gate checking your bag.
+As you follow the rules of flying, the other passengers put their bags in the overhead above your seat, thereby taking the overhead bin space and subjecting you to the dreaded and despised realm of gate checking your bag.
 Also, you have to maneuver your overstuffed bag into the row, which means you have to pick it up and put those wheels in the very seat you will be sitting in for the next 5 hours.
 This of course, after you have just rolled it all over the airport, and through a petri dish of unknown flora and fauna…otherwise known as the airport bathroom.

 And what if you were just lucky enough to be the first person in your row?
 Now you have to either put your bag BACK into the aisle to allow your row buddy in, or you have to contort yourself by flattening your body like a gecko against said bag to allow passage into your row.
 Hopefully, you and your row buddy have “compatible dimensions” or this maneuver can become very interesting….